MatthewScargill/Quantum-Billiards-BEM/README.md

 ```math
 G_{k}(\mathbf{r}, \mathbf{r'}) = \frac{i}{4} H_{0}^{(1)}(k|\mathbf{r}- \mathbf{r'}|).
 ```
 This leads to an matrix formulation of the form ($A\psi = 0$), to which solutions are deduced by scanning across a range of $k$ and detecting singularities in the boundary operator $A$ via **SVD minima**.
 Evaluating at individual resonant modes allows us to reconstruct physically relevant wavefunction solutions on the billiard as seen below.
 More generally, evaluating the spacing (Wigner-Dyson) statistics of the spectra of billiard systems allow us to draw parallels between classical and quantum notions of chaos.
-This project is equipped with the tools for all of the above, along with my thesis which acts as a more comprehensive manual for the theory.
+This project is equipped with the tools for all of the above, along with my thesis which acts as a comprehensive introduction to the theory.

 ## Features